CriticalMoments/CMSaasStarter/README.md

 ## Icons

-Icons in template from [Solar Broken Line Icons Collection](https://www.svgrepo.com/collection/solar-broken-line-icons/) via CC Attribution License.
+Icons in the template are from [Solar Broken Line Icons Collection](https://www.svgrepo.com/collection/solar-broken-line-icons/) via CC Attribution License.

 ## Sponsor
 We hope you enjoy SaaS Starter!
 If you build mobile apps, please check out its sponsor/creator, [Critical Moments](https://criticalmoments.io).
 We can help improve your mobile app conversions, improve your app rating, and mitigate major bugs and outages.